kd1882/Brommando/README.md

 ## Running the Game

-Once you've installed the necessary dependencies, you can run **Brommando** by executing:
+Once you've installed the necessary dependencies, you can run **Untitled-ARPG** by executing:

 ```bash
 python src/main.py